singer-io/getting-started/docs/DISCOVERY_MODE.md

 ```

 ## The Catalog
-The output of discovery mode should be a list of the streams a Tap supports.
+The output of discovery mode should be a list of the data streams a Tap supports.
 This JSON formatted list is known as the catalog.
-The top level is an object, with a single key called `"streams"` that points to an array of objects, each having the following fields
+The top level is an object, with a single key called `"streams"` that points to an array of objects, each having the following fields:

 | Property          | type               | required? | Description                    |
 | ----------------- |--------------------|-----------|--------------------------------|